-While it is possible to derive consistency of the super-hedging prices $\cE$ using the optional decomposition, by taking advantage of the $\cM_e$-supermartingale property of $\cE$ established in Lemma \ref{lem_supermartingale}, let us mention that the superhedging-duality in Proposition \ref{prop_superhedging_claims} allows us to prove the optional decomposition with little effort.
+While it is possible to derive time consistency of the superhedging prices $\cE$ using the optional decomposition, by taking advantage of the $\cM_e$-supermartingale property of $\cE$ established in Lemma \ref{lem_supermartingale}, let us mention that the superhedging duality in Proposition \ref{prop_superhedging_claims} allows us to prove the optional decomposition with little effort.
 We record this in Theorem \ref{thm_optional_decomposition} below, whose proof is similar to the proof of \cite{delbaen2006mathematics}, Theorem 2.6.1.